Soccer-Liga MX match rescheduled due to volcanic activity in Mexico | Sports-Games

 Soccer-Liga MX match rescheduled due to volcanic activity in Mexico

-"The match, originally scheduled for Friday 28 April, will now take place on Saturday 29 April at the Cuauhtemoc Stadium at a time to be confirmed," Liga MX said on social media late on Thursday.
+The Popocatepetl volcano, in the Mexican state of Puebla, has been intensely active with two explosions and more than 150 exhalations over the last week and ash fall was recorded around the volcano on Thursday.
+"The match Puebla vs Tijuana will be played on Saturday 29 April at 17:00 hrs, at the Cuahtemoc Stadium," Liga MX said on social media late on Friday.

 Tijuana, coached by former Mexico national team boss Miguel Herrera, are 15th in the table, a point behind 14th-placed Puebla.
-Both sides are hoping to reach the playoffs, with Puebla a point off the qualification zone.
+Both sides are hoping to reach the playoffs, with Puebla a point off the qualification places.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)